 Did you know that Tenerife has been a magnet for tourism since the 1880s?
 32 years after the defeat of the British attack on Santa Cruz in 1848, where Lord Nelson was injured and lost his arm, visitors, even including British were being welcomed to enjoy their holidays here.
 So how has has Tenerife tourism changed its image over the years?
 Oh yes, in the 1880s they had hotels here and...

-One of the most commonly mentioned reasons for people wanting to live in Tenerife and Spain in general, is "the Spanish way of life", but what is the Spanish way of life?
+One of the most commonly mentioned reasons behind people living in Tenerife and Spain in general, is "the Spanish way of life", but what is the Spanish way of life?
 What does it entail and is it really any different to the way of life you lead at home?
 Working hours.
-Generally speaking, the day starts early for office and government workers here in Tenerife and on the peninsula of...
+Generally speaking, the day starts early for office and government workers here in Tenerife and on the peninsula of Spain.
+A...

 The government can knock down your home legally whenever they want.
 This has come about over the past few years from stories of properties having been built illegally and were therefore knocked down.
 The thing is that the developers more than likely paid the local town councillors who then paid other relevant people and "building permission" was given.
 I'm not saying that...